WEP Insights

 2) Dedicated, expert project management

-Access programs are context heavy: eligibility requirements, unique regulations and access requisites, ethics expectations & demands, and local site culture will vary by country and across the life of the access program.
+Access programs are context heavy: eligibility requirements, unique regulations and access requisites, ethics expectations & demands, and local site culture will all vary by country and across the life of the access program.
 An expert PM team anticipates challenges, navigates complexities, and provides customized solutions, without creating unnecessary burden for sites or Sponsor teams.

 3) Meaningful data, not just fields